The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 under the authority of the Secretary General.

-10. It should also demand that the Russian Federation withdraw
+10. The 4th Summit should also demand that the Russian Federation

-from the territories of Georgia, the Republic of Moldova and Ukraine
+withdraw from the territories of Georgia, the Republic of Moldova

-which are illegally occupied and under its control; reiterate the
+and Ukraine which are illegally occupied and under its control;

-applicability of the European Convention on Human Rights (ETS No.
+reiterate the applicability of the European Convention on Human

 11. Reaffirming the role of the Council of Europe as the leading